-If you have not yet configured ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, click or tap Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
-If you have already configured ACS, click or tap Save & Verify Authentication or Save and continue with the instructions in Register a service endpoint step for an event.
+If you have not yet configured ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, click Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
+If you have already configured ACS, click Save & Verify Authentication or Save and continue with the instructions in Register a service endpoint step for an event.

 Field Name Description

 The management key for your solution.
-You can obtain this key value from the Microsoft Azure Management Portal.
+You can obtain this key value from the Azure Management Portal.

 In the Access connection information dialog box, the Default Key is shown.
 This is the management key.